apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 These avian shrines act as checkpoints.
 You are able to open an unlimited storage, skip time, and restore your Humanity at any shrine you find.

 The Reliquaries utilize a shared storage, allowing you to pile your loot into them while out exploring and then draw it out in batches to sell back in town.
-You can also store useful preperation equipment such as buffing potions and the, now-heavy, Ambrosia.
+You can also store useful preparation equipment such as buffing potions and the, now-heavy, Ambrosia.

 The wait function is limited to these shrines as well.
 If a quest requires you to be somewhere at a specific time of day, you can quickly pass the time at a nearby shrine and make it to the location.

-.. _deathHumanity-reference-lable:
+.. _deathHumanity-reference-label:

 Humanity
 ^^^^^^^^